Veeva and Privacy Shield

 Types of personal data collected

-We collect business contact information from customers, suppliers and other business partners in the EEA (“EEA Business Contacts”), including name, job title, company affiliation and contact information.
-From EEA Site, visitors who request additional information about our products or who wish to access secure areas of our site, we collect name, company name, email address, mailing address, phone number, portal login ID, and password.
+We collect business contact information from customers, suppliers and other business partners in the EEA and Switzerland (“EEA and Swiss Business Contacts”), including name, job title, company affiliation and contact information.
+From EEA/Swiss Site, visitors who request additional information about our products or who wish to access secure areas of our site, we collect name, company name, email address, mailing address, phone number, portal login ID, and password.

 We also store and process personal data on behalf of our corporate customers.
 Our corporate customers use our cloud-based software products to process personal data at their discretion, including data pertaining to their own customers, employees, and patients.